GmailとDropboxの連携イメージ

 ■Recommended for

-・Those who receive many files from inquiry forms or application forms and find it cumbersome to manage them
+・Those who receive many files through inquiry or application forms and find managing them cumbersome

-・Those who find sending approval requests manually cumbersome and want to automate the process to make it smoother
+・Those who find sending approval requests manually complicated and want to smooth out the process through automation

-・Those who manage files centrally with Dropbox and want to streamline operations by integrating with other apps
+・Those who manage files centrally with Dropbox and want to integrate with other apps to improve efficiency

-・Those aiming to automate business workflows using Yoom to improve the efficiency of daily operations
+・Those aiming to automate business workflows using Yoom to enhance daily operations

 ■Overview

-The 'Save files submitted via form to Dropbox' workflow is a system that automatically stores files uploaded from online forms to Dropbox.
+The "Save files submitted through forms to Dropbox" workflow is a system that automatically stores files uploaded from online forms to Dropbox.

-By utilizing this workflow, you can automatically save files received through forms to Dropbox, making organization easier.
+By utilizing this workflow, you can automatically save files received through forms to Dropbox, making organization and management easier.

 Automating business workflows can significantly reduce time and effort.